 TMD symptoms include the following:

-In recognition of the critical role played by the jaw, our highly trained dentists provide a comprehensive range of the newest and most sophisticated tmd dental treatment.
+In recognition of the critical role played by the jaw, our highly trained dentists in Earlsfield provide a comprehensive range of the newest and most sophisticated tmd dental treatment.
 Witness for yourself how we put our knowledge and dedication to your well-being into practice when you visit us at The Dental Lounges.

 TMD symptoms might result from jaw misalignments caused by an irregular bite; hence, the majority of treatments focus on the fitting of mouth prostheses that separate the bite and provide pain relief.
 However, this approach often provides only short alleviation during the time the splint device is used.